linesbydevon/knightsTour/README.md

 this.invalidMoves = [...this.moves, ...opponent.invalidMoves];
 ```

 After each move, the method `isGameOver` evaluates a win condition for multiplayer as well.
 First, it checks to see if the opponent has valid moves absent the move the player already took.
 If the opponent doesn't, then the player wins.
-Then it checks the same for the player to see if the player made a losing move.
+Then it checks the same conditions for the player.

 ```
 if(this.opponent.validMoves.length===0){